DigitAlchemies/SCouple/README.md

 `SCouple` supports atomicity.
 Metadata includes a `pthread_mutex` to make list operations atomic.
 Macro `__ATOMIC_SUPPORT__` helps in this.
 Lists can be atomicized while getting created or later.
 Same holds good for de-atomicizing when needed.

 #### How is data managed?
 `SCouple` allows user to have data of any type and define the applicable data operations.
 Each node will point to user data.
-And data operations are pointed by metdata.
-Data operations are convinently abstracted as an interface.
+And data operations are pointed by metadata.
+Data operations are conveniently abstracted as an interface.

 #### How scalable SCouple is?
-`SCouple` with its per-list metadata is as scalable as any other standard list implementaions.
+`SCouple` with its per-list metadata is as scalable as any other standard list implementations.

 #### How different is SCouple?
 `SCouple` implements the standard list operations and more with carefully crafted algorithms that account for the complex xor-based link manipulations each time when a node gets rearranged or removed.
 Good news is that APIs provided for performing list operations are so well-defined that user need not bother about the internals of the complex implementation.